 To live in a world that celebrates health, wellbeing and diversity.

 To bring about change to the culture, policy and practice in the prevention, treatment and support of those affected by eating disorders and body image issues.

 Butterfly was founded by Claire Middleton in 2002, a mother of two daughters who had suffered from anorexia nervosa.
 Claire had become acutely aware of the lack of resources available and found it very difficult to find help for her daughters.
-Since then, Butterfly has established the National Helpline 1800 ED HOPE, programs for schools and teachers on body image, an Intensive Outpatient Program (IOP) for adults and youth, and community recovery and support services.
+Since then, Butterfly has established the National Helpline 1800 ED HOPE, programs for schools and teachers on body image, a youth program, programs for individuals with emerging eating disorders, programs for carers, and other community services.